arvigeus/AZ-204/Learning Path/App Service.md

 1. In the **Traffic** % column of the slot you want to route to, specify a percentage (between 0 and 100) to represent the amount of total traffic you want to route.
 Select **Save**.

-After the setting is saved, the specified percentage of clients is randomly routed to the non-production slot.
+After the setting is saved, the specified percentage of clients is randomly routed to the nonproduction slot.

 After a client is automatically routed to a specific slot, it's "pinned" to that slot for the life of that client session.
 On the client browser, you can see which slot your session is pinned to by looking at the `x-ms-routing-name` cookie in your HTTP headers.
-A request that's routed to the "staging" slot has the cookie `x-ms-routing-name=staging`.
-A request that's routed to the production slot has the cookie `x-ms-routing-name=self`.
+A request routed to the "staging" slot has the cookie `x-ms-routing-name=staging`.
+A request routed to the production slot has the cookie `x-ms-routing-name=self`.

 #### Route production traffic manually